 Tip three : Cleanse the air

-We purchased our purifier via ebay but basically what it does is using water in its base the purifier cleanses the air, removing any dirt and odours to.
-Some people add a drop of essential oils to add a scent to the air and this also has beneficial properties for being anti bacterial and cleansing.
-Note : However we recommend keeping the purifier away from your pets themselves to ensure they are not potentially affected.
+We purchased our water purifier via ebay but basically what it does is using water in its base the purifier cleanses the air, removing any dirt and odours to.
+Some people add a drop of essential oils to add a scent to the air in the water, however please note that oils and such can be problematic to sensitive small pets and birds so ideally I’d use just plain water in a pet room to ensure your small furries aren’t affected.
 Also don’t use the air purifiers with ionisers as these could also be bad for your piggies.

 We hope you found this post helpful!
 If there’s anything you’d like to see on the Guineapig Wheekly uk blog, be sure to comment and let us know!